spatie/docs.spatie.be-old/resources/views/menu/v1/usage/your-first-menu.md

     ->add(Link::to('/about', 'About'));
 ```

-When we render this menu, we'd output our original html string:
+When we render or echo the menu, it will output our intended html string.

 ```php
 // Via the `render` method: